kturaevv/babytorch/docs/README.md

 #### Tensor Example

-At this point Tensors are still work in progress, but it already has full support for initialization and indexing.
+Tensors have full support for different initializations, indexing, broadcasting and all arithmetic operations.

 Tensor data is resided in `TensorData`, which is a wrapper around 1-D vector of values of a Tensor.
 This design is crucial for efficient tensor manipulations, without chaging the underlying data structure.
 This is achieved by the usage of strides and indexing to required location in 1-D storage given arbitrary shape.

 Tensors can be created by either providing a vector or any number of integer arguments that represent the dimensionality.
 To create a tensor with dimensions 3x3, we simply do `Tensor(3,3);`.
 Consider this example: